Good Tents: How Long Should a Tent Last For Thru-Hiking

 Snow or Rain

-Rain is in never-ending supply for many hikers, and the same goes for snow in some places.
+Rain is in never-ending supply for many hikers; the same goes for snow in some places.
 Snow is heavy and can lead to weird stress being placed on a shelter and its poles, leading to gear failure.

 Then you also have to take care to properly dry out your tent as there will be many days where you have to pack up while still wet, which can lead to mildew and mold if you don’t get it dry quickly enough.